yrahul3910/raise/docs/learners.md

 There is also a `feedforward_torch` module in `learners` that is currently experimental.
 The goal of this is to implement the same functionality as `FeedforwardDL`, but using PyTorch instead of Keras over TensorFlow.
 This module also exports a `FeedforwardDL` object with the same parameters, but some of them are currently not functional, as this is experimental.
 For an example of usage, see the [RayTune example](./raise_utils/examples/raytune.py).

+The `MulticlassDL` learner additionally takes a `n_classes` argument in the initializer, which specifies the number of classes in the input.
+This learner expects that the labels of the data be one-hot encoded; therefore, `DataLoader` cannot be used in this case (yet).